MartinThoma/hwrt/docs/backup.rst

 Backup from MySQL server
 ================================

-This tool is only usefull if you also have a `write-math <https://github.com/MartinThoma/write-math>`_ MySQL server running.
+This tool is only useful if you also have a `write-math <https://github.com/MartinThoma/write-math>`_ MySQL server running.

 .. code:: bash